Enable automatic address deduplication

 If you have Address Verification turned on in your account, all addresses in your database are being automatically normalized on an ongoing basis.

-Sometimes, however, this can lead to the problem of duplicate addresses being added to your account when, for example, an address is normalized and the same donor’s recurring gift data later comes in with the address in a slightly different format, causing there to be two of the same address for one constituent.
+However, this can sometimes lead to the problem of duplicate addresses being added to your account when, for example, an address is normalized and the same donor’s recurring gift data later comes in with the address in a slightly different format, causing there to be two of the same address for one constituent.

-A great solution to this problem is to turn on Address Deduplication in addition to Address Verification.
+A great solution to this problem is to turn on Address Deduplication in combination with Address Verification.

 This causes your addresses to not only be normalized but also to be automatically deduplicated in the following ways: